 It is imperative for you to know if your vendors meet all relevant regulatory compliance requirements.
 Depending on your industry, you might be bound by several compliance regulations.
 For example, you could be required to comply with GDPR, HIPAA and the NY SHIELD Act.
 While some of the regulations overlap, others don’t.

 The best way to ensure compliance is to create strict compliance contracts as part of the onboarding process with your vendors.
 The only way to verify compliance is through talking to your vendors and performing penetration testing.

-How Panorays can help
+How Panorays Can Help

-You need to know if your vendors are compliant with New York State’s new law, and if not, you need a game plan for helping them achieve compliance.
+You need to know if your vendors are compliant with New York State’s law, and if not, you need a game plan for helping them achieve compliance.
 That’s where Panorays can help.

 With Panorays’ customizable Smart Questionnaires™, you can easily and quickly determine which vendors need to comply with which regulations.

 Our automated platform uses a variety of techniques to determine where your vendors stand in terms of security posture.
 We can assess how well they protect their network and identify vulnerabilities that could cause a breach.
 We’ll inform you and your vendors of any vulnerabilities we find, along with suggestions of how to remediate them so your vendors will achieve compliance.
-Moreover, Panorays makes it easy to maintain the necessary documents for regulations like NY SHIELD Act right on the platform.
+Moreover, Panorays makes it easy to maintain the necessary documents for regulations like the NY SHIELD Act right on the platform.

 Want to learn more?
 Download the CISO’s Guide to Third-Party Compliance Risk to learn how to comply with regulatory standards and mitigate third-party risk.

 This post was originally published on December 14, 2020 and has been updated to include fresh content.